Extra 30 short questions and answers from the chapter State Legislature of Class 11 Political Science:

 Answer:

-Legislative Assembly passes a resolution
+The Legislative Assembly passes a resolution.

-with a simple majority.
+Parliament approves it with a simple majority.

-President gives final approval
+The President gives final approval.

 17. What is the difference between the Legislative Assembly and Legislative Council?